Install and configure Red Hat Developer Hub and explore templating basics

 Figure 7: Click Create to install Red Hat Developer Hub via this Helm chart.

 For the sake of initial simplicity, you will install Developer Hub with all of the defaults, then add additional features (including GitHub authorization) after installation.
-The advantage of installing Developer Hub onto OpenShift is that we can change the configuration parameters via injected Secrets after we have a running version.
-Doing this restarts the pods with the new configuration injected as components using appropriately named Secrets, which simplifies customizing and configuring Developer Hub.
+The advantage of installing Developer Hub onto OpenShift is that we can change the configuration parameters via injected Secrets and ConfigMaps after we have a running version.
+Doing this restarts the pods with the new configuration injected as additional configuration files to be used by Developer Hub, which simplifies customizing and configuring it.

 When we have an Operator, installation will be even simpler, with configuration options injected directly as components in the Custom Resource.